Lt-razakhan/Plutter-Server/README.md

 # Pluter-Server
-We are creating APIS for backend for are # Plutter
+We are useing apis for backend of oour application using node.js We are creating Authentication API to authenticate our user we are using mongoDB.